-According to the Mayo Clinic, the condition is present in more than 90 percent of people over the age of 65, although some have it in such small degrees that they never experience symptoms.
-(Mayo Clinic)
+According to the Mayo Clinic, the condition is present in more than 85 percent of people over the age of 60, although some people who have it never experience symptoms.

-For some, it can cause chronic pain, although many people who have it are still able to conduct normal, daily activities.
+For some, it can cause chronic, severe pain and stiffness.
+However, many people who have it are able to conduct normal daily activities.

 - neck injuries

 - work-related activities that put extra strain on your neck from heavy lifting

 - holding your neck in an uncomfortable position for prolonged periods of time or repeating the same neck movements throughout the day (repetitive stress)

 - genetic factors (family history of cervical spondylosis)